MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-concepts.md

 ---
-title: Creating your Enterprise Graph ontology | Microsoft Docs
+title: Ontologies in Enterprise Graph by Microsoft | Microsoft Docs
-description: Describes how to create an ontology in Enterprise Graph
+description: Getting up and running with an ontology to power your Enterprise Graph use cases
-documentationcenter: enterprise-graph-docs
-author: stflanag
+author: microsteve

-manager: stflanag
-editor: ''
+ms.service: enterprise-graph

-ms.topic: overview
+ms.topic: conceptual
-ms.date: 9/3/2019
+ms.date: 03/27/2019
 ms.author: stflanag
 ---

 # Ontology concepts